 Local practice and use.
 Consider what types of soaps are already used by the community.
 Will a locally made soap be accepted?

 Availability of materials.
 Do you have access to sufficient supplies of Personal Protective Equipment (PPE), and the ingredients and equipment needed to make soap?

 Urgency.
 Is the need for soap urgent?
 Making soap takes a minimum of 4 weeks, so if you need the soap sooner than this you might want to consider other alternatives like purchasing and transporting soap from elsewhere in the country, importing soap, or promoting alternatives to soap.

 Costs.
 Consider the cost of commercially available soap and compare it to the cost of producing soap locally.
 Think about costs of equipment, raw materials, labour and transportation.
 If local production is more expensive there may not be an incentive to produce soap locally.

 If there are viable alternatives available to making soap, such as preparing soapy water for handwashing or procuring commercial soap, we recommend these options over making soap yourself.

 How do I make soap?

 Before you make soap, read about how soap works.
 We describe here how to make soap in a low resource setting using a cold process.
-These instructions are adapted from CAWST and PaceProject and explain how to make 4 kg of soap using palm oil as an example.
-We have chosen palm oil as it is widely available and makes a hard and long-lasting bar of soap that generates a lot of lather.
+These instructions are adapted from this resource and explains how to make 4 kg of soap using palm oil as an example.
+Options for oil in soap making include liquid oils, semi-solid oils, and lauric oils (as listed below).
+Palm oil is not always harvested responsibly, so do take precautions when purchasing this – i.e., determine where it is sourced from, methods of harvesting which addresses deforestation risk.
+We have chosen palm oil as it makes a hard and long-lasting bar of soap that generates a lot of lather.
 It is possible to make soap on your own, but we recommend using at least two people to make the process easier.